 The Grading criteria mentioned above were carefully applied to all the structures / sites by thoroughly studying the empirical data and the Value assignments for each structure.
 The Grading assigned to all the Listed sites, along with its implications on the future development were discussed with the MMR Heritage Conservation Society members at length over 3 presentations.
 The Grading was then modified and finalized accordingly.
 The Grading categories which emerged from the documentation are as follows:

-Grade I: Sites of Archaeological importance, like Caves, Ruins of Temples of archeological importance, Step Wells, and structures having exceptional architectural attributes and scattered artifacts.
+Grade I: Ancient sites of Archaeological importance, like Caves, and ruins of temples, Step Wells, Forts and structures having exceptional architectural attributes and scattered artifacts.
 Following sites/structures are included in Grade I: